The Walrus: Unpaid internship programme

 In 2014, The Walrus was required to shut down its unpaid internship programme after the Ontario Ministry of Labour declared that its longstanding practice of not paying interns contravened the Employment Standards Act.
 The magazine issued a statement justifying its practice of using unpaid labour, saying:

 We have been training future leaders in media and development for ten years, and we are extremely sorry we are no longer able to provide these opportunities, which have assisted many young Ontarians—and Canadians—in bridging the gap from university to paid work and in, many cases, on to stellar careers.

 In 2014, The Walrus began offering paid six-month editorial fellowships.
 In 2020, the fellowships grew to one year.

 December 2014–present

 On 1 December 2014, Jonathan Kay replaced Macfarlane as editor-in-chief.

 In October 2015, a report in Canadaland detailed a toxic and disorganised environment at the magazine.

 Kay resigned on 14 May 2017 following a controversy about cultural appropriation in which he dismissed Indigenous concerns about the practice.
 Jessica Johnson was named executive editor, in addition to her existing role as creative director, on 7 September 2017.

 Johnson resigned on 2 February 2023, saying, "five years is a long time in the life of a magazine editor, and I've had a really good run."
 Carmine Starnino, editor-at-large at The Walrus and a founding editor of Maisonneuve magazine, stepped up as interim editor-in-chief no later than 21 February.

+In 2026 the magazine signed a first-look deal with Muse Entertainment, allowing the magazine's content to be considered for possible development into documentary film or television projects.